obo/lego/s3parator/README.md

 ## Intended Operation

-- Cell phone watches the belt with peripheral vision
-- Slow down if any object apparent
-- Drop object on scale, into the movable frame
+- Drop a brick into the moving frame and touch a button.
+- EV3 will move the brick to scanning area
-- Take 2 pictures and read scale
+- Take 2 pictures
 - Predict object, decide on target direction
 - Use the movable frame to shovel the object there